-If, while covered under this benefit, You are Disabled and Working, as defined, We will pay You a Weekly Benefit.
+If, while covered under this benefit, You are Disabled and Working, as defined, and Disability Benefit payments for Total Disability benefit under The Policy have begun, We will pay You a Weekly Benefit.

 Current Weekly Earnings will not be used to reduce Your Weekly Benefit.
 However, if the sum of Your Weekly Benefit and Your Current Weekly Earnings exceeds 100% of Your Pre-disability Earnings, We will reduce Your Weekly Benefit by the amount of the excess.